-1.1 a) Ownership: Evaluate possible mechanisms whereby water ownership is limited to those that have a valid use for such water, other than the realisation of profit through its purchase and sale.
-For example, water should only be able to be sold to and purchased by primary producers, industry or towns.
-This could be tracked and monitored via an ABN, licence linked to a physical water supply work, licence condition to hold allocation or some other identifying registration or number.

-b) Ownership: Alternatively, water holders who are not attached to land or primary production could have a levy placed on the deliverable and infrastructure charges to generate revenue from temporary trade of that investment.

-c) Ownership: That water licences currently owned by non-primary producers should be slowly recovered year-on-year, to prevent a collapse in water prices, which would negatively impact career farmers.

-- 1.2 Opt-In Scheme: Evaluate a voluntary opt-in scheme for the transfer of general security entitlement water to a higher security water product at an appropriate ratio (particularly relevant for NSW). - 1.3 Capture True Costs of Water Transfers: Implement the principle of 'user-pays' as per Part 2(d) of the Water Act 2007 to incentivise efficient water transfers (noting that every transaction has a conveyance cost that shouldn't necessarily be socialised).
+- a) Ownership: Evaluate possible mechanisms whereby water ownership is limited to those that have a valid use for such water, other than the realisation of profit through its purchase and sale.
+For example, water should only be able to be sold to and purchased by primary producers, industry, towns, Indigenous cultural flows or for environmental use.
+This could be tracked and monitored via an ABN, licence linked to a physical water supply work, licence condition to hold allocation or some other identifying registration or number. - b) Ownership: Alternatively, water holders who are not attached to land or primary production could have a levy placed on the deliverable and infrastructure charges to generate revenue from temporary trade of that investment. - c) Ownership: That water licenses currently owned by non-primary producers should be slowly recovered year-on-year, to prevent a collapse in water prices, which would negatively impact career farmers. - 1.2 Capture True Costs of Water Transfers: Introduce price signals to incentivise efficient water transfers (noting that every transaction has a conveyance cost that shouldn't necessarily be socialised).
 Implement a requirement whereby downstream transfers of water incur a cost to the buyer equivalent to the cost of transmission losses.
-(For example, a system not dissimilar to metropolitan transportation ticket zoning could be considered to determine cost of transmission losses). - 1.4 Inter-Valley Transfers: Identify a percentage limit or absolute volume limit on inter-valley transfers to stabilise opportunistic trading, and a premium on those transfers once the limit is exceeded. - 1.5 Telemetric Reporting: Accelerate the completion of telemetric monitoring of all extractors across the Basin including ground water. - 1.6 Consistency: Introduce a mechanism for basin wide consistency on the regulatory environment for state water sharing plans and a potential three-year timeline for interstate consistency on carry-over water. - 1.7 Floodplain Harvesting: Removal of unlicensed floodplain harvesting infrastructure and groundwater extraction across the northern Basin.
+(For example, a system not dissimilar to metropolitan transportation ticket zoning could be considered to determine cost of transmission losses).
+As a corollary, upstream transfers should attract an incentive to the buyer reflecting the "avoided" transmission losses. - 1.3 Inter-Valley Transfers: Identify a percentage limit or absolute volume limit on inter-valley transfers to stabilise opportunistic trading, and a premium on those transfers once the limit is exceeded. - 1.4 Measurement and Compliance: Accelerate the completion of telemetric monitoring of all extractors across the Basin including ground water.
+Removal of unlicensed floodplain harvesting infrastructure and ground water extraction across the northern Basin.
+This should be supported by a uniform and effective compliance and penalty regimes managed through the office of the Inspector General and relevant State agencies. - 1.5 Consistency: Introduce a mechanism for basin wide consistency on the regulatory environment for state water sharing plans and a potential three-year timeline for interstate consistency on general carry-over water.